 How can we see which application or component of the operating system writes data to the hard drive and what it is

-1. open Terminal and execute the following command line:
+1. open Port and execute the following command line:

 2. Ctrl + C stop the command line, then open the .log file and search for the name of a folder that was created while the command runs in Terminal.